daKmoR/testing-workflow-for-web-components/README.md

       +""
 ```

-Awesome - just an expected to fail test :)
+Awesome - just as expected, we have a failing test :)

-Let's go into watch mode `npm run test:watch`
+Let's switch into watch mode `npm run test:watch`, this will run the tests simultaneously when you make some changes to your code.

 ![01-watch-mode-intro](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/01-watch-mode-intro.gif)

-That was quite easy lets up the game a little.
+So far so good?
+Still with us?
+Great!
+Let's up the game a little.

 ### Adding a test for shadow dom